cneuralnetwork/ML-Project-CLI/README.md

-# ML Project Structure Creator
+# ML Project Template Generator

 This tool is a command-line interface (CLI) application that automatically creates a standardized file structure for machine-learning projects.
 It sets up necessary directories and files, making it easier to organize your ML workflow.